Site icon Master of Code Global

 Generative AI in Accounting: A Toolkit for Strategic Financial Decision-Making

 Accountancy involves repetitive, detail-oriented, and often tedious tasks.
 It’s no surprise that global corporations like Deloitte, PwC, and EY are eagerly exploring Generative AI (Gen AI) to streamline their work.
 According to a KPMG report, 65% of financial reporting leaders use technology, with 49% having piloted or deployed intelligent solutions.
-This trend is accelerating, with 70% expecting broader rollouts within two years.
+This trend is accelerating, and the market reflects it.
+According to Mordor Intelligence, the AI market in accounting is expected to reach $10.87 billion in 2026 and grow to $68.75 billion by 2031.

 Practical Gen AI Applications in the Modern Accounting